Mlkurta/ENCE_3100_Michael_Kurta/Lab4/readme.md

 1 millisecond timer module.
 The module reduces the tic rate from the clock's 50 Mhz down to 1,000 Hz (or period of 1 ms).

+The easiest way to implement a 7-segment counter is through hexadecimal, or base 16.
+In the next experiment, we'll use a binary to Binary Coded Decimal (BCD) converter to represent decimal numbers.

 <img width="450" height="613" alt="img_7534" src="https://github.com/user-attachments/assets/cfc41cb9-841e-4af6-b649-42389da9a320" />

+The device counts very fast, and overflows in around a minute with 4 hex digits -16 bits, max unsigned value of 2^16 - 1 = 65,535.
+The device counts to 60,000 in one minute.

 ## Part III, LPM 8-bit hex counter